Start and End Time and Transportation Changes for Fall 2023

 Supplemental Shuttle Service and Kimball Temporary Bus Route

 SPS will also end supplemental shuttle service for five high schools and a temporary bus route that supported a school boundary change.
-Families with a student at the effected schools will receive a separate message on Friday, May 5.
+Families with a student at the effected schools will received a separate message on May 5.

 Supplemental shuttles were created to provide extra services for neighborhoods that had limited Metro bus services.
 Beginning September 2023, Ballard, Cleveland STEM, Ingraham, Lincoln, and Chief Sealth International will no longer have supplemental shuttle services.
 This change does not affect students who receive transportation services as part of the special education services as identified in their IEP.